veliovgroup/josk/docs/meteor.md

 # JoSk usage within Meteor.js

 NPM `josk` package can be used in Meteor environment just perfectly fine since it's server-only Node.js package.

-Alternatively follow this documentation to [install JoSk](https://github.com/veliovgroup/josk#install-meteor) as [`ostrio:cron-jobs` Atmosphere package](https://atmospherejs.com/ostrio/cron-jobs)
+If Meteor.js packages are preferred in you project/environment follow this document to install JoSk as `ostrio:cron-jobs` [Atmosphere](https://atmospherejs.com/ostrio/cron-jobs) or  [Packosphere](https://packosphere.com/ostrio/cron-jobs) package

 ## Install